bemot/tutorials/5_AnalysingModelOutputs.md

 After completion of this exercise, you’ll be able to:

 1. Use **model-internal R-scripts** for output analysis.
-2. Know where to find the **automated validation pdf** and how it is structured.
+2. Know where to find the **automated validation PDF** and how it is structured.
 3. Use the evaluation tool **appResultsLocal** of the library **shinyresults**.